cityofaustin/atd-geospatial/.github/ISSUE_TEMPLATE/weekly-amanda-update-for-ose.md

 ---

-Run FME workbench to create new AMANDA street closure data for this week.
-Updated the layer in the Mxd and both Web Maps on AGOL.
+Run AMANDA_ROWstreetevents_EventTitle FME workbench to create new AMANDA street closure data for the current week.
+Update the layer in the Mxd, publish to AGOL, and then update the Street Events and ACE Downtown Conflicts Web Maps on AGOL.

+Follow Weekly_FME_Update_for_Special_Events.doc located in G:\ATD\ATD_GIS\Office_of_Special_Events\OSE_GIS\Documents for steps to complete.